Of the 23,400 SHS clients who reported problematic alcohol and/or drug use in 2021–22:

 Research has found that problematic alcohol consumption is associated with homelessness.

-The Illicit Drug Reporting System (IDRS) is an annual survey of people who regularly inject illicit drugs across Australia (Peacock et al. 2021).
-Of the 884 participants interviewed in 2020, less than one-quarter (23%) reported that they were homeless (that is, current accommodation was no fixed address, shelter/refuge or boarding house/hostel).
-This remained stable from 2019 (Figure HOME1; Table S3.21).
+The Illicit Drug Reporting System (IDRS) is an annual survey of people across Australia who regularly inject illicit drugs (Sutherland et al. 2022).
+Of the 879 participants interviewed in 2022, one-quarter (26%) reported that they were homeless (that is, current accommodation was no fixed address, shelter/refuge or boarding house/hostel).
+This is stable when compared to 2021 (27%).

 Research has shown that there is often overlap between drug and alcohol misuse and homelessness (AIHW 2016).
-The Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) collects information on clients who seek treatment for alcohol and other drug services, yet it does not collect information on the client’s experience of homelessness.
+The Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) collects information on treatment provided to clients by publicly funded alcohol and other drug treatment services, yet it does not collect information on the client’s experience of homelessness.

 To better understand the characteristics of those experiencing homelessness and alcohol and other drug issues, a recent study linked the AODTS NMDS to the SHS data collection (AIHW 2016).
 The key findings demonstrate that the homeless population experiences additional complexities.
 Specifically, clients who had sought assistance from both SHS and AODTS:

 - had lower rates of unemployment (6%), compared to 13% of SHS-only clients